Bishopukpai/Signup-and-login-app/README.md

 8. **Replace Placeholder Values:**
    - Replace `<username>`, `<password>`, and `<database>` with the values you created in step 6.

-Your final MongoDB URI should be ready to be used in your Node.js application.
-You can use it as the value for the `MONGODB_URI` variable in your `.env` file or directly in your application code.
+Your final MongoDB URI should be ready for your Node.js application.
+You can use it as the value for the `MONGODB_URI` variable in your `.env`

-Remember to keep your MongoDB URI secure and not expose it publicly or commit it to version control, especially if it contains sensitive information like the username and password.
-Use environment variables or configuration files for better security.

    4. Start the application:

    ```bash
    npm start
    ```
+This will start the application on your machine.
+You can test this application by going to `http://localhost:4000/user/signin` or `http://localhost:4000/user/signup` to access the `signin` and `signup` routes respectively.